 As an Honors Scholar, you will have the opportunity to:

 - Learn within a committed community of faculty and student scholars

-- Take Honors Core classes, taught by two faculty, that cross disciplinary boundaries and fulfill Core requirements
+- Take Honors Core classes, taught by two faculty members, that cross disciplinary boundaries and fulfill Core requirements

-- Meet annually with an Honors Scholar advisor to maximize your academic opportunities
+- Receive Honors advising (in addition to major advising) to maximize your academic opportunities

 - Apply for student research stipends and research-related travel funds through the Calvin Student Research Fellows program

-- Receive advice and support during the preparation of competitive national scholarship applications (e.g. Fulbright, Goldwater, etc.)
+- Receive advice and support during the preparation of competitive national scholarship applications (e.g. Fulbright, Goldwater)

 - Earn graduation “with Honors” recognition at graduation and on your official transcript upon successful completion of the Honors Scholars Program requirements